EGO4D/Ego-Exo4D-docs/docs/overview.md

 sidebar_position: 3
 ---

 Ego-Exo4D is a large-scale multi-modal multi-view video dataset (including 3D) and benchmark challenge.
 The dataset consists of time-synchronized videos of participants recorded with at least one first-person (egocentric Aria glasses) and third-person (exocentric GoPro cameras) perspective cameras.
-Recordings occurred around the world from 12 different universities.
-Each recording (capture) contains multiple takes of one or more participants (camera wearer) performing a physical (Soccer, Basketball, Dance, Rock Climbing) or procedural (Cooking, Bike Repair, Health) task.
+Recordings occurred around the world from 12 different research institutions.
+Each recording (capture) contains multiple takes of one or more participants (camera wearer) performing a physical (Soccer, Basketball, Dance, Bouldering, and Music) or procedural (Cooking, Bike Repair, Health) task.
 Due to the usage of the Aria glasses, we have a wide range of associated 3D data.

 ## Summary
 ### Recording Devices